Jaunita narrates how she started digital crafting.

 Really!
 I said surprised because I have been scared of digital crafting.

 Oh Yes!
 You can!
 If you do love a certain shade of colour do save its HTML or Hex code, he said as he smiled confidently at me.

 I will take you through some graphics software and you can choose the ones to play with, when you are ready do let me know, he stated with an affirming nod of his head.

 Why not!
 I said so excited.
-I don’t need to replace any ink pad, pens and many more.
+I don’t need to replace any ink pads, pens and many more.
 All I need is a graphics tablet, stylus, software, printer and printing paper (if I desire to print) and my dedicated self.

-I will talk about my classes some other time, my trials and success in the art of digital crafting.
+I will talk about my classes some other time, my trials and my success in the art of digital crafting.